michelenatale/Cryptography/PQC/BouncyCastle/MyBcPQC/readme.md

 A typical feature of this algorithm is that it is stateful, meaning that the signer must maintain a state, usually in the form of a counter or tree structure, in order to generate signatures.
 This state is used to ensure that each signature is unique and cannot be reused.
 See [TestCode](https://github.com/michelenatale/Cryptography/blob/main/PQC/BouncyCastle/MyBcPQC/TestMyBcPQC/TestBcPqcSignatur/Stateful/Test-LMS/Test-LMS.cs)

+## MultiSignatur

+All signatures (ML.DSA, SLH-DSA and LMS) offered here can also be used as multisign.
+For this purpose, a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint) (we also call this a [hash](https://de.wikipedia.org/w/index.php?title=Fingerprint_(Hashfunktion)&redirect=no) or hash-function in German) is created, which is used as a private key.

+This means that the asymmetric concept of the KeyPair can be used from the private key, which enables signing and verification.
+Very simple but effective.

+## Console Output

 And this is what the console output looks like:
 ![](https://github.com/michelenatale/Cryptography/blob/main/PQC/BouncyCastle/MyBcPQC/Documentation/test.png)